 - First and foremost, you should know what you expect from your employees.
-Be sure to outline objectives and communicate these objectives clearly.
-No matter what the goal is — meeting a quota, closing more deals, promoting a new product, or improving your sales pipeline — your sales reps need to know what they’re aiming for to keep them on the right track.
+Be sure to outline objectives and communicate these objectives and compensation structures clearly.
+No matter what the goal is — meeting a quota, closing more deals, promoting a new product, or improving your sales pipeline — your sales reps or techs need to know what they’re aiming for to keep them on the right track.

-- Explain how your reps should achieve the goal
+- Explain how your employees should achieve the goal

-- After communicating what your sales reps should be doing, the next step is to articulate how your representatives should achieve the goal(s).
-Be clear on what you expect from them and what figures you want them to hit.
+- After communicating what your techs or reps should be doing, the next step is to articulate how your team should achieve the goal(s).
+Be clear on what you expect from them and the figures you want them to meet.

 - Make sure it fits the budget

 - Without proper planning and budgeting, any type of performance pay can cost the business a lot of money.
 To be safe, make sure your budget can handle all of your techs reaching the goal or milestone that is set.
 Remember, a financial advisor or CPA (i.e. Certified Public Accountant) can help with this.

 Spiffs and commissions both offer great benefits to your employees and organization.
-Implementing them will not be the same for every business; however, with thorough planning and research, you can create a performance pay, spiff, or commission program that helps your business succeed and reach its goals.
+Implementing a performance pay model will not be the same for every business; however, using the information in this guide, you can create a program that helps your business succeed and reach its goals.

 Also, don’t forget to meet with a trusted CPA before implementing a performance pay model.
 With their guidance, you’ll ensure all factors are being thoroughly considered.